-Speaking at an event hosted by nonprofit biotechnology stakeholders association AfricaBio last month, he stressed that rising food prices would not be limited to South Africa, but felt throughout the Southern African Development Community (SADC) region.
+Speaking at an event hosted by nonprofit biotechnology stakeholders association AfricaBio, on Friday, he stressed that rising food prices would not be contained to South Africa, but felt throughout the Southern African Development Community (SADC) region.

 Produce affected by the drought included maize, sorghum and soy beans.

 “South Africa produces a large percentage of maize for the SADC region.
 Forty-two per cent of maize in the entire SADC region comes from South Africa and 14 SADC member States import 69% of their maize from South Africa,” he pointed out.

 Sihlobo added that South Africa’s summer crop basket, which included soy beans, sunflowers, sorghum and peanuts, had decreased by 27%.
 South Africa’s maize production, a staple food for many citizens, had decreased by 30% since last year.

 “A large part of the maize decrease mostly affects the poor population of South Africa.
 White maize production has decreased by 38% and 30% of South Africans living on social grants will face a challenging situation regarding food security in 2016.”